-On February 14, 2020, Scott M. Hudlow (for qualifications see Appendix I) conducted a pedestrian survey of the entire project area.
-Hudlow surveyed in north/south transects in 10-meter (33 feet) intervals across the entire parcel.
-All archaeological material more than fifty years of age or earlier encountered during the inventory was recorded.
+On July 10, 2020, Scott M. Hudlow (for qualifications see Appendix I) conducted a pedestrian survey of the entire project area.
+Hudlow surveyed in north/south transects at 15-meter (33 feet) intervals.
+All archaeological material more than fifty years of age or earlier encountered during the inventory would have been recorded.